|Last updated 7.9.18

 |Purchasers of RAAF Catalinas, additional to

-the civil registered aircraft above, are now listed:
+the civil registered aircraft above:

 |Captain P. G. Taylor / Marinair, Sydney: